21c Museum Hotels: Chicago, Illinois

 In February 2020, 21c opened a hotel in Chicago, Illinois, renovating The James Hotel in Chicago's River North Gallery District with 297 rooms and over 10,000 square feet of exhibition and meeting space.
+In 2025, the hotel was released by 21c.

 St. Louis, Missouri

 In August 2023, the group opened their 173-room boutique hotel and art museum located in the Downtown West district of St. Louis.

 Oklahoma City, Oklahoma

 In June 2016, 21c opened a hotel in Oklahoma City, Oklahoma in the Fred Jones Assembly Plant.
 The plant was built in 1915 and was known for being where the Ford Model T was assembled.
 In 2023, the location was released by 21c and became the Hyatt's Fordson.

 Nashville, Tennessee

 In May 2017, the Nashville hotel opened in the historic Gray & Dudley building in downtown.
 In 2023 the location was released by 21c and became The Bankers Alley Hotel Nashville, Tapestry Collection by Hilton.

 Kansas City, Missouri

 In July 2018, the group opened their 120 suite and gallery hotel in Kansas City, Missouri, inside the historic Savoy Hotel and Grill.

 In 2025 the location was released by 21c and became The Hotel Savoy, Tapestry Collection by Hilton.